eda3/edv/docs-en/02_development_phases/02_phase2_extended_functionality.md

 - Subtitle support handles multiple formats with good compatibility
 - Multi-track relationship serialization completed with robust error handling
 - Track relationship persistence now supports saving and loading complex timeline structures
+- Basic clip operations and propagation across related tracks have been implemented
+- Selective serialization system for efficient handling of large projects
 - Error handling has been significantly improved throughout the codebase
 - Code quality and testing have been maintained at a high standard